KIC/pandas_ml_utils/README.md

 TODO describe multi models ...

 ## TODO
-* provide better and more flexible option to do k folds or any other "optimization" on training data like over-weighting certain events
 * multi model is just another implementation of model
 * add keras model
 * add more tests